Yu Hua: Avant-garde

 Yu Hua is a contemporary avant-garde writer formally introduced to the literary world with the publication of "On the Road at Eighteen".
 This short story takes pains to highlight what the narrator sees, thinks and feels in moments of confusion and cruelty.
 It describes the feeling that the world has shredded its own integrity, and thus unveils a broken traditional view of reality based on surrealism.

-Among avant-garde novelists, Yu Hua is exemplary in that he is able to combine the ludicrous together with poetic violence to challenge the philosophical idea of humanism.
-He is known for his delicacy and sharpness.
-As a pioneer writer, Yu Hua's thinking in the face of reality and life is not to stay in some public imaginary happiness state, but to consciously pass through all kinds of ordinary happiness appearance, and to enter the more secret soul level to torture and question the original state of life.
-Thus, his novels rebel against the traditional writing mode and aesthetic style to a new height.
+Among avant-garde novelists, Yu Hua is often noted for combining elements of the absurd with depictions of violence to explore questions related to humanism.
+His writing is characterized by a precise and restrained style.
+Rather than presenting an idealized vision of happiness, his work frequently examines the contrast between outward appearances of ordinary life and more complex inner experiences.
+In doing so, his novels depart from some traditional narrative approaches and aesthetic conventions, contributing to developments in contemporary Chinese literature.

 Yu Hua has deepened the rational reflection of human beings on the situation of their lives in the form of novels, which has caused a lot of shock and attention in the literary world and among the readers.
 Therefore, he has become the representative of the avant-garde novels in China.
 In the late 1980s, Yu Hua was regarded as one of the most promising avant-garde or post-trendy writers, and many critics considered him perhaps the best example of Chinese yuan novels or post-modern writing.
 In the late 1990s, he plowed through a series of short stories, novellas and novels in which his style seemed to shift slightly toward the traditional "psychoanalytic" narrative.

 Yu Hua's novels in this period make a deep and detailed analysis of human evil and violence, instinct and desire, tradition and history.
 It mainly reveals the evil of human nature and a series of cruel, violent and bloody events caused by the evil of human nature.
 "1986", "One Kind of Reality", "The Inevitable" and other early works are his almost brutal indifference tone of the real and detailed fictional violence, blood and death, so as to show the human nature of violence, desire and the desire of the impulse.